marklogic-community/smart-mastering-core/_pages/docs/matching-options.md

 In the example configuration above, the maximum possible score is 50+8+6+5+3+1+3+6+8-4=86.
 Thresholds must be adjusted based on these values.

+This process is run as a normal search, which control over the scoring.
+For more information about how search works in MarkLogic, see [Understanding the Search Process][understanding-search].
+The match process uses the simple scoring option, with the property weight controlling how much influence each should have.
+To read more about how scoring works in MarkLogic, see [Relevance Scores:
+Understanding and Customizing][scoring].

 ## Saving Options

 Matching options may be stored before starting the matching process.
 Doing so